 Which, of course, raises the delicate question of why, then, was it necessary for Jesus to go on to explain the parable in the second half of our reading?
 Was it because he was using a farming metaphor while talking to a bunch of fishermen down at the shore?
-Actually, that explanation raises a number of questions.
-It seems very unlikely that Jesus would have explained his own parables, and there is good reason to understand that Matthew felt compelled to expand the episode with an explanation developed in the Christian tradition between the time of Jesus and the time the Gospel was written.
-There is also the problem of the interpretation being allegorical, and that should always raise your eyebrows a bit as you seek to hear what part of that kind of interpretation is foundational and which part is the product of the interpreter's imagination.
+Perhaps that was the reason but even that explanation raises a number of questions.
+It seems very unlikely that Jesus would have explained his own parables and there is good reason to understand that Matthew felt compelled to expand the episode with an explanation developed in the Christian tradition between the time of Jesus and the time the Gospel was written.
+There is also the problem of the interpretation being allegorical and that should always raise your eyebrows a bit as you seek to hear what part of that kind of interpretation is foundational and which part is the product of the interpreter's imagination.